+The following article will provide you the outline for VBA Data Types.
 You might have defined different variable during your VBA journey till now.
 Have you ever given a thought on the data types those variables have?
 A Data Type of a variable is something that tells your system about the type of data you store with the help of some variables.
 It’s a way to let your compiler know how the data is being stored and what is the size it should be of (Different data types has different storing capacity in their own).
 This seems to be the most basic part you may come up with.
 But believe me, it’s equally important to have a hands on.
 Moreover, it’s easy to grasp as well.

 Data Type = Type of your data.